About Security Ninja

 The history of Security Ninja

-Security Ninja was celebrating its seventh birthday in 2018!
+Security Ninja was celebrating its tenth birthday in 2021!
 In internet years that's a lot!
 As usual, time flies by quickly and at some point, you realize "wow, has it been that long"?
 Yes, yes it has.

 - Early summer 2011

 Security Ninja (it was called "Site Security Tester" in that first version) was made as an internal tool, used for testing the most common security issues on clients' sites.
 It had barely ten tests, but we installed it on every site to quickly check things we knew needed checking.

 - September 27th, 2011

 Security Ninja went live for sale on CodeCanyon!
 For a disturbingly low $8 you could have bought a lifetime license for unlimited sites.
 Not a very wise business decision, we know.
 But, those were the prices back in the day.

 - December 31st, 2011

 After three months Security Ninja already racked 318 sales and was featured on CodeCanyon.
 Wayback machine has a snapshot.
 The price was increased to a whopping $10.

 - August 31st, 2012

 Core Scanner add-on is released!
 First add-on in the series of four (on CC) for $6.

 Sales are still going strong; we're at 823.
 Which means Security Ninja sales almost 3 copies a day.
 From the initial ten tests, it's grown to 26.

 - December 2nd, 2012

 Security Ninja Lite added to the WordPress repository as a free plugin.
 This was the only terrible move we ever did with Security Ninja.
 It turns out nobody wants to use a "lite" version of a plugin.
 It never got any traction.

 - December 23rd, 2012